GENIE-MC/Reweight/README.md

 does not include weight calculators for several important systematics, and that important modelling aspects are not reweightable in principle.
-The GENIE Reweight product does *not* provide the full systematic error for any GENIE comprehensive model or tune and, indeed, the **GENIE tuning procedure makes no use of the ReWeight product** but it relies on weighting functions from brute-force parameter scans made with the aid of the Professor tool.
+The GENIE Reweight product does *not* provide the full systematic error for any GENIE comprehensive model or tune and, indeed, the **GENIE tuning procedure makes no use of the ReWeight product** but it relies on weighting functions from brute-force parameter scans made with the aid of the Professor tool [https://professor.hepforge.org/].

 The GENIE Collaboration has medium-term plans to release Professor/YODA Generator response functions for all important modelling uncertainties, as well as to release all covariance matrices from the GENIE global fits to scattering data.